 Analysis | Lindsey Graham was angrier about Jan.
-6 than he let on — or than he has indicated since
+6 than he let on — or has indicated since

 But in the late evening on Jan.
 6, after the Capitol had been cleared of pro-Trump rioters who were similarly eager to have Trump retain office, Graham’s tone changed.

-“Trump and I, we’ve had a hell of a journey,” he said, clearly agitated.
+“Trump and I, we’ve had a hell of a journey,” Graham said, clearly agitated.
 “I hate it to end this way.
-Oh my God, I hate it.
+Oh, my God, I hate it.
 From my point of view, he’s been a consequential president.
 But today, the first thing you’ll see, all I can say is count me out.
 Enough is enough.”

 He outlined the various legal challenges that Trump’s campaign had launched, all of them unsuccessful at overturning the result.
 “When it’s over, it is over,” Graham said, then pointedly adding that Joe Biden was “the legitimate president of the United States.”

 In the months that followed, Graham went to great lengths to make clear that his frustration was solely with Trump’s insistence that the election should be challenged.
-“What I was trying to say to my colleagues and to the country was, ‘This process has come to a conclusion,' ” he said in an interview in August 2021.
+“What I was trying to say to my colleagues and to the country was, ‘This process has come to a conclusion,’ ” he said in an August 2021 interview.
 That’s all.
 Nothing more.

 New reporting, though, suggests that Graham was far more alarmed by Trump’s behavior than that presentation might suggest.
 Axios obtained excerpts of a new book from New York Times reporters Jonathan Martin and Alex Burns.
 The pair spoke with Graham on Jan.
-6 itself, and heard directly from the senator about his view of Trump in the moment.
+6 itself and heard directly from the senator about his view of Trump in the moment.

-He anticipated that the riot might lead to people saying “I don’t want to be associated with that,” Martin and Burns write — an echo of what Graham would say later on the Senate floor.
+Graham anticipated that the riot might lead to people saying “I don’t want to be associated with that,” Martin and Burns write — an echo of what Graham would say later on the Senate floor.
 He predicted that “there will be a rallying effect for a while, the country says: We’re better than this.”

 Perhaps most remarkably, the new reporting includes a threat made by Graham.
 In a call to the White House attorney as the riot raged, Graham warned that, if Trump didn’t act more quickly to tamp down the violence, “we’ll be asking you for the 25th Amendment.”

-That’s a close ally of Trump’s, threatening to support an unprecedented action to remove the president in response to the violent takeover of the Capitol.
+That’s a close ally of Trump’s threatening to support an unprecedented action to remove the president in response to the violent takeover of the Capitol.
 And yet, seemingly as quickly as it emerged, it dissipated.

 At a news conference Jan.
 7, Graham publicly rejected calls for invoking the 25th Amendment.